 assist with formatting and drafting finalised documents such as submissions, media releases, letters, agendas, minutes etc., with the instructions of nominated members of the National Committee; and

-create a dedicated clinical law experience (CLE) for LLS students which will provide volunteers who will receive academic credit for their (diverse) work including maintenance of the ALHR social media presence, research for submissions, archival work, development of memoranda, making enquiries of governments and institutions during business hours (when it may be difficult for members of the National Committee to do so) and assistance with legal clinic management including file management.
+create a dedicated clinical law experience (CLE) for LLS students which will provide volunteers to ALHR who will receive academic credit for their (diverse) work for ALHR including maintenance of the ALHR social media presence, research for ALHR submissions, archival work, development of memoranda, making enquiries of governments and institutions during business hours (when it may be difficult for members of the National Committee to do so) and assistance with legal clinic management including file management.

-By the beginning of 2015 LLS will:
+By the beginning of 2015 the University will ensure that LLS will:

-develop an enhanced CLE dedicated to the provision of human rights advocacy and legal advice.
+develop an enhanced CLE dedicated to the provision of human rights advocacy.
 It is envisaged that an ALHR human rights clinic at LLS would work closely with other NGOs to advance common objectives, but would work at the direction of the National Committee to develop a distinctive national focus;

 develop a clearinghouse and referral networks for the advancement of human rights advocacy and litigation within Australia and the region; and